gabrielmares/blackrik_Demo/README.md

     }
 }

-### aggregateName: Model when you try to put your payload
+### aggregateName: Model where you try to put your payload
 ### type: is the action what you want to do
 ### payload: Object to register en BD